vinitcmehta/kubernetes-cmd-line-tool/README.md

-Run this tool through the command line by "python kube.py" Can specify a namespace by "python kube.py --namespace default" for example to search the default namespace Can specify label selectors to filter by with "python kube.py --selector key1=value1" for example Please note that this script will not run through an IDE, so make sure to run it through the command line
+Run this tool through the command line by "python kube.py" Can specify a namespace by "python kube.py --namespace default" for example to search the default namespace Can specify label selectors to filter by with "python kube.py --selector key1=value1" for example Can patch deployments to use a mirrored image with "python kube.py -p" Please note that this script will not run through an IDE, so make sure to run it through the command line

 "python kube.py -h" to see usage